japila-books/spark-sql-internals/docs/logical-optimizations/ReorderJoin.md

 ==== [[createOrderedJoin-two-joins]] "Two Logical Plans" Case

-For two joins exactly (i.e. the `input` has two logical plans and their join types), `createOrderedJoin` partitions (aka _splits_) the input condition expressions to the ones that spark-sql-PredicateHelper.md#canEvaluateWithinJoin[can be evaluated within a join] and not.
+For two joins exactly (i.e. the `input` has two logical plans and their join types), `createOrderedJoin` partitions (aka _splits_) the input condition expressions to the ones that [can be evaluated within a join](../PredicateHelper.md#canEvaluateWithinJoin) and not.

 `createOrderedJoin` determines the join type of the result join.
 It chooses [inner](../joins.md#inner) if the left and right join types are both inner and [cross](../joins.md#cross) otherwise.

 `createOrderedJoin` creates a Join.md#creating-instance[Join] logical operator with the input join conditions combined together using `And` expression and the join type (inner or cross).

-If there are condition expressions that spark-sql-PredicateHelper.md#canEvaluateWithinJoin[could not be evaluated within a join], `createOrderedJoin` creates a Filter.md#creating-instance[Filter] logical operator with the join conditions combined together using `And` expression and the result join operator as the Filter.md#child[child] operator.
+If there are condition expressions that [could not be evaluated within a join](../PredicateHelper.md#canEvaluateWithinJoin), `createOrderedJoin` creates a Filter.md#creating-instance[Filter] logical operator with the join conditions combined together using `And` expression and the result join operator as the Filter.md#child[child] operator.

 ```text
 import org.apache.spark.sql.catalyst.expressions.Expression